bholligan/bholligan.github.io/_posts/2016-07-27-hollywood.md

     efile.write('\nError domestic gross.
 Movie name: {}'.format(mov_url))
 ```

 The last issue to hurdle was getting timed-out by Box Office Mojo.
 With so many of my classmates also scraping their site, I had numerous scrape attempts get prematurely halted by HTTP request errors.
 My solution was to add a randomized delay in the python script, and to limit my scraping to no more than 1000 movies at a time.
 By the time the script was running smoothly I was already focused on getting the modelling finished, so I opted to cap my data collection at ~2200 movies from 29 different genres.
 The final piece of data, critical reception, was pulled from the API of the Open Movie Database.
 Once all of the data was collected and loaded into a Pandas dataframe, it was time to examine the relationship between features.

+To be continued...